Recipe by Peter Tiessen

 Bring to a boil the water in a small pot, add the Level Ground Golden Berries and remove from the heat, allowing to steep for 5 minutes.
 Strain the berries and make sure to reserve the liquid.

 Please note, that as the marmalade cools it will thicken.
-If you all of a sudden reduce too much you may add some water to increase the viscosity.
+If you all of a sudden reduce too much you may add some water to decrease the viscosity.

 Pour the warm marmalade into sterilized jars and seal with the lid.
 Allow to cool at room temperature and as the seal will 'pop' spontaneously.